lee-lindley/plsql_utilities/README.md

 ## perlish_util_udt

 It isn't Perl, but it makes some Perlish things a bit easier in PL/SQL.
-We also get handy methods for splitting Comma Separated Value (CSV) text up into lines and fields, which you can use independently of the Perlish methods.
+We also get handy methods for splitting Comma Separated Value (CSV) text into lines and fields, which you can use independently of the Perlish methods.

 There is valid argument